 Follow-up as much as possible when issues have been resolved and ask customers for feedback.
-This way you have shown them that you care and in return, they will give you feedbacks more regularly.
+This way you have shown them that you care and in return, they will give you feedback more regularly.

 Customer interviews are a great way to get a lot of valuable information and know more about their pain points.

-You can ask for feedbacks directly inside the product.
+You can ask for feedback directly inside the product.
 For example, when a customer wants to cancel their plan, make it mandatory to fill a survey.
 Knowing the reasons behind cancellations is immensely valuable.

 Having a public roadmap help share your long-term goals with your customers and allows them to voice their opinions.
 It's an easy way to get feedback, but only your most active customers will interact with your roadmap.